 Please Note: You are viewing the non-styled version of SITE NAME.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

-The federal Bureau of Justice Statistics (U.S. Department of Justice), collects and maintains the data nationally, and has directed states to report cases quarterly, going back initially to January, 2003.
-OCJS is asking all county coroners, prosecuting attorneys, and members of law enforcement to provide basic identifying information on any cases they suspect fit the definition.
+The U.S. Department of Justice (Bureau of Justice Statistics) collects and maintains the data nationally, and has directed states to report cases quarterly.
+OCJS is asking that all county coroners, prosecuting attorneys and members of law enforcement to provide basic identifying information on any cases they suspect fit the definition.

 Click here for further details and definitions on the Arrest-Related Deaths Program.

 If you have any questions, please email Anjolie Harland or call 614-466-9028.